google analytics G4 TMS Ruined My Life: The Shocking Reality UK business Marketing

 After the treatment, I felt my mental health decline significantly.
 My depression and anxiety became unbearable, and I felt like I was losing control of my mind.
 I felt overwhelmed and constantly anxious.
 I had trouble sleeping and was constantly in a state of fear and panic.

 The most devastating part of the TMS experience was the fact that it seemed to be making my mental health issues even worse.
-It was like my brain was being rewired in a way that was detrimental to my mental health.
-I felt like I was spiraling out of control, and that I was never going to find relief.
+It was like my brain was being rewired in a way that was detrimental to my mental health, which is a risk some patients experience with brain stimulation therapies.
+I felt like I was spiraling out of control, and that I was never going to find relief from my anxiety disorder.

 I was desperate to find a way to make TMS work for me.
 I started to research ways to manage my symptoms and triggers associated with TMS.
 I developed strategies for dealing with my anxiety and depression, such as mindfulness, yoga, and deep breathing exercises.
 I was finally able to find a way to manage my symptoms and take control of my mental health.